LikithsaiKovi/ReachInbox-OneBox/README.md

 ```

 **✅ Success Indicators:**
-- You see "🚀 ReachInbox Onebox with Real Gmail Integration running on port 4000"
+- You see "🚀 ReachInbox Onebox Advanced Edition running on port 4000"
 - Browser shows the application at `http://localhost:4000`
 - You can see the search interface and email management features
+- WebSocket connection shows "Live" status

 ### **📋 What This Application Demonstrates**